GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIPythonOptimize.rst

 with a higher level of optimisation than they might be.
 Use of level '2' optimisation is therefore discouraged.

-This directive will have no affect if mod_python is being loaded into Apache at the same time as mod_wsgi as mod_python will in that case be responsible for initialising Python.

 Overall, if you do not understand what the normal 'python' executable ``-O`` option does, how the Python runtime changes it behaviour as a result, and you don't know exactly how your application would be affected by enabling